Posted: February 4, 2017 | Last Updated: November 19, 2017

 It’s what we do.

 Nothing is more difficult that trusting vulnerable family members to someone else’s care.
 When a nursing home corporation violates that trust by carelessly injuring, abusing, or neglecting your parent or family member, the corporation–or its insurance company–will hire lawyers to do everything they can to keep the nursing home from being held accountable.

 That’s where we come in.
-We balance the scales by bringing deep experience in nursing home trial work to cases involving nursing home abuse, nursing home neglect, falls in nursing homes, bedsores, and nursing home wrongful death.
+We balance the scales by bringing deep experience in nursing home trial work to cases involving nursing home abuse, nursing home neglect, falls in nursing homes, bedsores, and nursing home wrongful death, among others.

 Every person’s story is different.
 But everyone wants to know what happened, and if someone is to blame.
 We’ve developed a system for investigating nursing home cases, building the case, and working the case up for trial.
 If we determine there is a strong case, we’ll take it on, and take it to the end.
 You’ll get answers.